 I hope you enjoy these hacks but most importantly, enjoy the journey.

 Courtney is an internationally accredited 500 hour yoga teacher with a background in nutrition, health and wellness.
 Her passion is to help people slow down, reconnect, go within to experience life to their fullest potential.
 She is our resident yoga teacher at Kandooma and travel/wellness blogger.
-Follow her journey on Instagram @yogainparadise_ or at www.ahampremayoga.co
+Contact or follow her journey on Instagram @theholistic_yogi or check out her holistic health and wellness retreats at www.holisticescapes.com.au.